Disseminating your Research

 Conferences

-Some conferences specifically showcase undergraduate work, such as the British Conference of Undergraduate Research, which will take place at LSE in 2024.
+Some conferences specifically showcase undergraduate work, such as the British Conference of Undergraduate Research, which took place at LSE in 2024.
 You may also find there is a relevant disciplinary conference where you could submit your work: search online for 'Calls for Papers' (or 'CfP') in your field.
 You’ll be in competition with academics, but if your proposal is strong enough it’s an excellent way to meet key people in your discipline.
-Many conferences also have a poster exhibition, where attendees can speak informally with researchers; definitely consider whether you could share your work.
+Many conferences also have a poster exhibition, where attendees can speak informally with researchers.

 The LSE Festival competition, and the LSE interdisciplinary student research conference, are both open annually to submissions by LSE undergraduates: see Activities for more information.